King Abdullah Petroleum Studies and Research Center: T20

+KAPSARC represented Saudi Arabia at the T20 summit in Buenos Aires in September 2018 and participated in the T20 inception meeting for 2019 that was held in Tokyo in December 2018.

 The T20 is an engagement group that contributes to the G20 by providing research-based policy recommendations to the G20.
-The T20 communiqué presents vital policy recommendations developed by T20 Saudi Arabia task forces for consideration by the Leaders of G20 member countries during their summit in Riyadh in November 2020.
-The Inception Conference convened more than 150 institutions and think tanks, and over 550 attendees from 65 countries, to discuss a range of essential issues covering climate and energy, women and youth, innovation and technology, multilateralism, economic development and finance, food security and access to water.
+The T20 presented vital policy recommendations developed by T20 Saudi Arabia task forces for consideration by the Leaders of G20 member countries during their summit in Riyadh in November 2020.

+The Inception Conference convened more than 150 institutions and think tanks, and over 550 attendees from 65 countries, to discuss issues covering climate and energy, women and youth, innovation and technology, multilateralism, economic development and finance, food security and access to water.

 Partners

 KAPSARC has the strength of its international ties with more than 24 research institutes, public policy organizations and government institutions worldwide.
-Its collaborations allow it to further enrich its research output.
 They include: